 Alarmingly, the chances of developing a mental health condition during your senior years are much higher than you’d think.
 Depression in the elderly, for example, occurs in up to 5% of seniors.

 For this reason, it is paramount that elderly people enjoy a support network that can help them reduce feelings of loneliness and isolation.
 This, in turn, can help ward off anxiety, depression, and other issues.
 Feeling supported, loved, and empowered can also help elderly people to maintain their dignity and independence.

 It Enables Elderly People To Stay Active and Healthy

 Living in a community with other people of a similar age is also essential to ensure that elderly people stay fit and active.

-Community members can gather and organize physical activities.
+Community members can better use the facilities, gather together, and organize different activities, this can make their stay more comfortable..
 Walking or practicing gentle yoga and Pilates are popular exercise choices in these settings.
 Joining in on one of these activities strengthens the sense of belonging and encourages the pursuit of a healthier lifestyle.

 To reap even more benefits, elderly people can practice sports or physical activities outdoors.
 The benefits of spending time in the open air are several, and they include a boost in physical and mental health.